 Grab a timer and time your shot.
 This is an important step you need to take if you want to learn how to pull the perfect shot.
 Start the timer once the pump starts, and end when the pump stops.
 If extraction happens under 20 seconds, that means your coffee grind is too coarse.
 You need contact time to bring out the complexity and sweetness of the coffee.
 So if it comes out too quickly, your espresso won’t taste good.
 Meanwhile, if extraction happens over 30 seconds, it means your coffee grind is too fine.
 Adjust the grind size accordingly to achieve your target yield.

 Remember, the coarser your grind size, the faster the flow will be.
 The finer the grind size, the slower the flow will be.

-- CLEANER AND GREAT TASTING: The BPA free Brita filter reduces chlorine (taste and odor), copper, mercury, zinc and cadmium impurities found in tap water for cleaner great tasting water. *Substances reduced may not be in all users' water
+- CLEANER AND GREAT TASTING: The BPA free Brita filter reduces chlorine taste and odor, copper, mercury, and cadmium impurities found in tap water. *Substances reduced may not be in all users' water.

-- FILTER CHANGE REMINDER: For optimum performance, a helpful status indicator on your filtered water pitcher notifies you when your water filter needs to be replaced
+- FILTER INDICATOR: For optimum performance, a helpful status indicator notifies you when your water filter needs to be replaced.

-- REDUCE WASTE & SAVE: One Brita water filter can replace 300 standard 16 oz. water bottles which saves you money and reduces plastic waste
+- REDUCE WASTE: One Brita water filter can replace 300 standard 16.9 ounce water bottles.

-- REPLACEMENTS: Change Brita standard filters every 40 gallons, about 2 months for the average household for optimal performance - that's 2.5x longer than Zerowater filters
+- REPLACEMENTS: Change Brita filters every 40 gallons, about 2 months for the average household for optimal performance.

 They say the quality of ingredients you use will be reflected in the end product.
 Most people go out of the way to get the best quality coffee beans possible.
 Unfortunately, most people fail to realize that coffee has 2 ingredients – coffee and water.